mindsparkist/Linux-Typical-concepts/README.md

 **2. XFS (Journaling File System):**

-* **Focus:**  Designed for high-performance computing environments and large file systems.
+* **Focus:**  It can only be increased in size not decreased in size, Designed for high-performance computing environments and large file systems.
 It excels at handling very large files (exabytes) and provides good scalability for concurrent access.
 * **Drawbacks:** XFS can be less efficient for small files and might have slightly slower startup times compared to EXT4.
 Additionally, resizing an existing XFS filesystem can be more complex.

 **3. Btrfs (B-tree File System):**